 You can spend 1-2 hours at the Butterfly Farm easily – there’s a lot to discover!

 After the butterfly farm we also visited the Aruba Aloe Museum.
-This museum feels more like a sales show, but you can buy some really nice Aloe products here (that are obviously rather pricy).
-And you’ll learn some interesting facts about aloe and the history of Aruba’s aloe industry while you can get a glimpse of the Aloe fields.
+This museum visit feels more like a sales show, but you can buy some really nice Aloe products here (that are obviously rather pricy).
+During your visit you’ll learn some interesting facts about aloe and the history of Aruba’s aloe industry while you can get a glimpse of the Aloe fields.
 You can also skip this and just buy Aloe products almost everywhere else 😉

 The Aloe Museum is rather a factory with a shop than a real museum – so this isn’t a must do.
 Only if you’re really interested in the Aloe production!

 After these museums it’s time for lunch at “The West Deck“, where you can enjoy the Tapas menu.
-Order multiple dishes and share – we recommend: Salad with pecan nuts and fresh berries, sweet potato fries, plantains, Vegetarian Samosas.
+Order multiple dishes and share – we recommend: Salad with pecan nuts and fresh berries, sweet potato fries, plantains and definitely the vegetarian samosas.

 The West Deck is located directly at the seashore – so you’ll get to enjoy the seabreeze while your lunch!